Systems-Theory-in-Systems-Biology/EPI/README.md

 datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN
 ```

-which corresponds to a matrix with the shape `nSamples x data_dim`.
-More available options and parameters for the `inference` method can be found in the [api documentation](https://systems-theory-in-systems-biology.github.io/EPI/epi.core.html#module-epi.core.inference).
-Most importantly the inference can be done with grid based methods (dense grids, sparse grids) or sampling methods (mcmc).
+This corresponds to a matrix with the shape `nSamples x data_dim`.
+For more available options and parameters for the `inference` method, please refer to the [api documentation](https://systems-theory-in-systems-biology.github.io/EPI/epi.core.html#module-epi.core.inference).
+Note that the inference can be done with grid-based methods (dense grids, sparse grids) or sampling methods (mcmc).

 The results are stored in the following location: